developer-kirill-nefodov/nfter/README.md

 ## What it does

+**Its own contracts.** `EthersWeb3Pass` is a free, one-per-wallet ERC-721 whose artwork is generated *inside the contract* — a symmetric identicon derived from `keccak256(your address)`, returned from `tokenURI` as a `data:` URI.
+No IPFS, no metadata server, nothing that can rot.
+`TipJar` takes tips with a note attached and emits an event for each, which is what makes the tip feed a `queryFilter` away instead of an indexer subscription.

 **Two ways in, one session.** A user can sign in with an email and password, or by signing a message with their wallet.
 Both paths end at the same place: a short-lived access token in memory plus an httpOnly refresh cookie, with the session allow-listed in Redis.